 Peach trees.
-Peaches which can be infected with leaf-curl fungus (causing leaves to pucker and turn yellow and red) should be sprayed with life-sulfur three times.
+Peaches that can be infected with leaf-curl fungus (causing leaves to pucker and turn yellow and red) should be sprayed with lime-sulfur three times.
 The first application should come when trees first drop their leaves in November or December.
 The second and third applications should come in January–early in the month and again late in the month.

 Grapes.
 Prune grapes in January to ensure a good crop later this year.
 Grapes can be “cane” or “spur” pruned.
 Grapes require regular pruning to reduce disease and encourage growth and good fruit production.